formal-methods-mpi/Workshop.jl/docs/src/Chapter0/usage.md

 ### Shell mode

-To enter Shell mode, press ;.
-In this mode, you can execute shell commands (e.g., ls, cd, mkdir) as you would in your operating system's command prompt or terminal.
+To enter Shell mode, press `;`.
+In this mode, you can execute shell commands (e.g., `ls`, `cd`, `mkdir`) as you would in your operating system's command prompt or terminal.
 This allows you to perform file and directory operations, or to start a command-line interface without leaving the Julia REPL.

 ### Package mode